hobby-labs/oauth2_authorization_server_for_client_credentials/README.md

 ```

 ## Start the application
-* For testing parposes only
+* For testing purposes only
 ```
 $ ./mvnw spring-boot:run
 ```